mdbridge/Vocola-2/README.md

 Instructions for installing the latest released version can be found at http://vocola.net/v2/InstallVocola.asp

-Instructions for installing from source to be written...
+Instructions for installing from source to be written soon...

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests

-Describe and show how to run the tests with code examples.
+To be written: describe and show how to run the tests with code examples.

 ## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+To be written: let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License